Originally published May 24, 2017 and updated on February 7, 2022.

 Additional skills you could learn include putting crampons on your boots.
 These specially designed devices have teeth which grab onto hard snow or ice, allowing you to walk without slipping.

-During a day of mountaineering, you’ll likely use an ice axe and crampons and also learn rope techniques to ensure a safe climb.
+During a day of mountaineering, you’ll likely use an ice axe and crampons and also learn rope techniques to ensure a successful climb.

 An Outward Bound mountaineering course allows time to master the art of living outside in winter as the group approaches their mountain goal.
 The summit may be the ultimate goal, but each individual must learn good self-care, teamwork and important communication skills along the way.